nitodeco/mnist-net/README.md

 # MNIST-Net

-A basic implementation of a linear neural network trained on the [MNIST handwritten digits dataset](https://en.wikipedia.org/wiki/MNIST_database).
+Implementation of a neural network trained on the [MNIST handwritten digits dataset](https://en.wikipedia.org/wiki/MNIST_database).
 I used this as an excercise to apply my theoretical knowledge about neural networks and machine learning and experiment with realistic data.
-The network is defined, trained and evaluated using [PyTorch](https://pytorch.org/).
+This project is built with [PyTorch](https://pytorch.org/).

 # Usage